elastos/Elastos.DittoBox.iOS/README.md

 $ git submoudle update --init --recursive
 ```

-Then open this project with Xcode to build distribution.
+Then use **pod install** before open this project with Xcode to build distribution.

 ## Dependencies